Contesting a Will in Virginia

 Do you need a Virginia probate attorney to represent you in a case involving a will contest?
+Our attorneys can assist clients all around Virginia, including in Annandale.
 A Last Will and Testament of a deceased person can be challenged in a proceeding to impeach the will.
+Just because your estate is not left intestate does not mean you won’t need legal assistance involving wills in the future.

 Grounds for impeaching a will include lack of testamentary capacity by the testator (the person signing the will), forgery (the deceased person did not sign the Will) and undue influence (the will provisions resulted from pressure from another person and do not reflect the decedent’s intent).